ActiveBrainAtlasPipeline/center_of_mass/README.md

 1. The origin files you download above each contain a x,y,z set of coordinates.
 These coordinates represent the distance in 10um units each structure is away from the center of a virtual 3D space.
 The scripts provided with this install will help in converting the units of the atlas to the units in your image stack.
-1. open up the file: center_of_mass.py and add your python dictionary to the main method at the bottom the file.
+1. open up the file: `center_of_mass.py` and add your python dictionary to the main method at the bottom the file.
 1. now, simply run the program `python center_of_mass.py`
 1. The program will print out the rotation matrix and the translation vector.
+In the source tab of the atlas layer, change the scale of the output dimensions to`325nm, 325nm, 20µm`.
 Copy the 3x3 rotation matrix into the layer's source matrix and the vector into the layer's translation vector.
+    - Alternatively, you can also change the scale of the output by changing the `reference_scales` parameter in `align_atlas` function.
+Note that the unit of `reference_scales` is micrometer.
 1. The atlas should align with the image stack.